MarvinKweyu/PythonChallenges/README.md

 # PythonChallenges

-A series of python programming exercises for practice graded with levels
+A series of python programming exercises.